Skip to content

 timedatectl Dual boot time difference fix

 For Ubuntu versions older than 16.04, you’ll be required to edit the config file /etc/default/rcS and change “UTC=no” to “UTC=yes” (without quotes).
-This can also be done by a simple command which you can just copy and paste into the Terminal and then hit Enter.
+This can be done using a simple command in the Terminal.

 sudo sed -i 's/UTC=yes/UTC=no/' /etc/default/rcS